imarc/craft-googlecustomsearch/README.md

 Google offers [free](https://cse.google.com/cse) and [paid](https://www.google.com/work/search/products/gss.html) tiers for accessing their search results.

-*If you are looking for the Craft 2 version.
-[See the `craft2` branch.](https://github.com/imarc/craft-googlecustomsearch/tree/craft2)*
+*If you are looking for the Craft 2 version of this plugin, [see the `craft2` branch.](https://github.com/imarc/craft-googlecustomsearch/tree/craft2)*

 ## Requirements